 The University seeks to maintain an environment which is safe and conducive to teaching, learning, research, and the wellbeing of all.
-As such, the University is committed to supporting students and recognises the importance of their health and wellbeing in relation to their academic progress and university experience.
+As such, the University is committed to supporting learners and recognises the importance of their health and wellbeing in relation to their academic progress and university experience.

-UCLan takes its duty of care to all members of the University community seriously.
-The Support to Study (STS) policy and procedure is intended to provide an effective framework to support students where physical or mental ill health and/or disability is having an adverse impact on their studies and/or ability to live independently and safely, and/or is impacting on the health, safety, wellbeing, or academic progress of others.
+The university takes its duty of care to all members of the University community seriously.
+The Support to Study (STS) policy and procedure is intended to provide an effective framework to support learners where physical or mental ill health and/or disability is having an adverse impact on their studies and/or ability to live independently and safely, and/or is impacting on the health, safety, wellbeing, or academic progress of others.
 Notably, this policy and procedure may also be applied pre-enrolment.

-This is not a disciplinary process, but a way of supporting students to ensure that they can, wherever possible, continue to study with the appropriate levels of support in place to ensure their continued wellbeing.
-Issues which may otherwise be investigated as a disciplinary matter may be considered under the Support to Study policy and procedure if they are the result of an underlying physical and/or mental health and wellbeing difficulty.
+This is not a disciplinary process, but a way of supporting learners to ensure that they can, wherever possible, continue to study with the appropriate levels of support in place to ensure their continued wellbeing.
+Issues which may otherwise be investigated as a disciplinary matter may be considered under the Support to Study Policy and Procedure if they are the result of an underlying physical and/or mental health and wellbeing difficulty.

-Students are responsible for the management of their own wellbeing.
-This policy and procedure is intended to facilitate collaboration between the student, School, Student Services, and external services, as appropriate.
-However, where a student is unable or unwilling to cooperate in the management of their wellbeing, this policy and procedure makes provision for proceeding without input from the student.
+Learners are responsible for the management of their own wellbeing.
+This policy and procedure is intended to facilitate collaboration between the learner, School, Professional Services, and external services, as appropriate.
+However, where a learner is unable or unwilling to cooperate in the management of their wellbeing, this policy and procedure makes provision for proceeding without input from the learner.

-At any stage in the Support to Study process, a student may be suspended from the University on an interim basis in accordance with Section E of the Regulations for the Conduct of Students.
+At any stage in the Support to Study process, a learner may be suspended from the University on an interim basis in accordance with Section E of the Regulations for the Conduct of Students.